Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: Experimental Design and Causal Quantities of Interest

 Next, we introduce the potential outcomes.
-For unit $i$ in cluster $j$, let $Y_{ij}(\bz)$ be the potential value of the outcome if the assigned treatment vector for the entire sample is $\bz$ where $\bz$ is an $n$ dimensional vector.
+For unit $i$ in cluster $j$, let $Y_{ij}(\bz)$ be the potential value of the outcome if the assigned treatment vector for the entire sample is $\bz$ where $\bz$ is an $N$ dimensional vector.
 The observed outcome is given by $Y_{ij}=Y_{ij}(\bZ)$.
 This notation implies that the outcome of one unit may be affected by the treatment assignment of any other unit in the sample.
-Unfortunately, it is impossible to learn about causal effects without additional assumptions because each unit has $2^n$ possible potential outcome values.

-Following the literature \citep{sobel2006randomized,hudgens2008toward}, we assume that the potential outcome of one unit cannot be affected by the treatment assignment of another unit in other clusters while allowing for possible interference between units within a cluster. \begin{assumption}[No Interference Between Clusters] \end{assumption} Assumption~\ref{asm::nointer}, which is known as the partial interference assumption in the literature, partially relaxes the standard assumption of no interference between units \citep{rubi:90}.
-This assumption reduces the number of potential outcome values for each unit from $2^n$ to $2^{n_j}$.
-In our application, Assumption~\ref{asm::nointer} is plausible because the areas are sufficiently large, and it appears that most participants of the experiment did not move to another area during the study.
+Unfortunately, it is impossible to learn about causal effects without additional assumptions because each unit has $2^N$ possible potential outcome values.
+Thus, following the literature \citep{sobel2006randomized,hudgens2008toward}, we assume that the potential outcome of one unit cannot be affected by the treatment assignment of another unit in other clusters while allowing for possible interference between units within a cluster. \begin{assumption}[No Interference Between Clusters] \end{assumption} Assumption~\ref{asm::nointer}, which is known as the partial interference assumption in the literature, partially relaxes the standard assumption of no interference between units \citep{rubi:90}.
+This assumption reduces the number of potential outcome values for each unit from $2^N$ to $2^{n_j}$.

-Lastly, we rely upon the stratified interference assumption proposed by \citet{hudgens2008toward} to further reduce the number of potential outcome values. \begin{assumption}[Stratified Interference] \spacingset{1}

-\end{assumption} Assumption~\ref{asm::stratified} implies that the outcome of one unit depends on the treatment assignment of other units only through the number of those who are assigned to the treatment condition within the same cluster.
-Under Assumptions~\ref{asm::nointer}~and~\ref{asm::stratified}, we can simplify the potential outcome as a function of one's own treatment and the treatment assignment mechanism of its cluster, i.e., $Y_{ij}(\bz)=Y_{ij}(z,a)$.
+Lastly, we rely upon the stratified interference assumption proposed by \citet{hudgens2008toward} to further reduce the number of potential outcome values. \begin{assumption}[Stratified Interference] \end{assumption} Assumption~\ref{asm::stratified} implies that the outcome of one unit depends on the treatment assignment of other units only through the number of those who are assigned to the treatment condition within the same cluster.
+The assumption has been commonly used in the literature \citep[e.g.,][]{tche:vand:12,liu2014large,miles2019causal}.
+It is a reasonable simplification of the interference structure and is directly motivated by two-stage randomization which varies the proportion of treated units within a cluster.